ArielMejiaDev/new-larapex-charts-documentation-site/content/en/integrations.md

 ## Integrations with other Javascript frameworks

-You can responde to a request with a chart object, to be consumed by any other Javascript framework like ReactJS, Angular or even vainilla JS by using the method `toJson()`
+You can respond to a request with a chart object, to be consumed by any other Javascript framework like ReactJS, Angular or even vainilla JS by using the method `toJson()`

 ```php[php]
 $chart = (new LarapexChart)->pieChart()